yeslogic/prince-docs/docs/first-doc.md

     $ prince lab_report.html

 This will create a `lab_report.pdf` file in the current directory.
 If it did not, the [Troubleshooting](help-install.md#troubleshooting) section may be useful.
-When you open the document in a PDF viewer you should see something like [Unstyled lab report](first-doc.md#fig.lab-report.unstyled).
+When you open the document in a PDF viewer you should see something like [Unstyled lab report](#fig.lab-report.unstyled).
 Prince has applied a default stylesheet to the document.
 A different default stylesheet is used depending upon the document's type (HTML or Docbook XML) see [XML Input](prince-input.md#xml-input).
 The default stylesheet may be overridden by other stylesheets, more on that in [Applying Style Sheets in Prince](prince-input.md#applying-style-sheets-in-prince).

-Prince GUI
+<p id="fig.gui01">Prince GUI</p>

 ![The Prince GUI](assets/images/gui_02.png)
 The Prince GUI.
 Note that in this image both a HTML and a CSS file had been selected.

 Prince's command line interface supports many options (see [Command-line Reference](command-line.md)) and can be called from scripts and other software.
 However some users may not be comfortable with the command line interface.
 On Windows, Prince provides a more familiar GUI interface, which can be started by choosing Prince from the start menu.
-[Prince GUI](first-doc.md#fig.gui01) shows the Prince GUI, click "Add File(s)" to choose your HTML file (`lab_report.html`) then click the large "Convert" button to convert it.
+[Prince GUI](#fig.gui01) shows the Prince GUI, click "Add File(s)" to choose your HTML file (`lab_report.html`) then click the large "Convert" button to convert it.
 Prince will generate a PDF file and place it in the directory with your HTML file.

 Styling the document
 --------------------